Viruddh: Plot

 Vidyadhar decides to confront Harshwardhan in his own office.
 Harshwardhan cockily lets him enter in and starts taunting him.
-Vidyadhar accuses him and Harshwardhan arrogantly confesses his crimes, telling Vidyadhar that he cannot prove a thing.
-Vidyadhar points the gun at him, upon which Harshwardhan calls one of his guard.
-Vidyadhar guns down Harshwardhan and the guard enter in moments later Harshwardhan's cadaver collapses down.
-Harshwardhan's head guard lets Vidyadhar go, claiming that he won't be able to look at his family in the eye if he arrests Vidyadhar.
+Vidyadhar accuses him, and Harshwardhan arrogantly confesses his crimes, telling Vidyadhar that he cannot prove a thing.
+Vidyadhar points the gun at him, upon which Harshwardhan calls one of his guards.
+Vidyadhar guns down Harshwardhan, and the guard enters; moments later, Harshwardhan's cadaver collapses down.
+Harshwardhan's head guard lets Vidyadhar go, claiming that he won't be able to face his family if he kills Vidyadhar.

-A case stands up against Vidyadhar, where he reveals a pocket tape recorder on which the whole confession of Harshwardhan is recorded.
-Based on the proof, Amar and Vidyadhar are exonerated and set free.
-In an interview, Vidyadhar makes it clear that he doesn't intend to sue Mr. Kadam or police since Harshwardhan was killed and Vidyadhar knows the pain.
+After a case is filed against Vidyadhar, he reveals a pocket tape recorder on which the whole confession of Harshwardhan is recorded.
+Based on this proof, Amar and Vidyadhar are exonerated and set free.
+In an interview, Vidyadhar makes it clear that he doesn't intend to sue Mr. Kadam or the police since Harshwardhan was killed and Vidyadhar knows the pain.

 In the end, it is shown that Vidyadhar is living a happy life with Sumitra, Jenny, and his grandchild.
-Amar now explains that his father has always been a hero for him since childhood and he is feeling a little jealous of his daughter who is being treated with same affection with which Vidyadhar treated Amar in his childhood.
-The film ends with Amar disappearing in light claiming now he can rest in peace.
+Amar now explains that his father has always been a hero to him since childhood, and he is feeling a little jealous of his daughter, who is being treated with the same affection with which Vidyadhar treated Amar in his childhood.
+The film ends with Amar disappearing in light, claiming he can now rest peacefully.